Hope Lutheran High School Student of the Week

-Sofia Sandcork is a sophomore at Hope Lutheran High School and the daughter of Rocky and Deanna Sandcork.
-She has six siblings: Josiah, Maria, Bobby, Magdalena, Micah and Lydia.
+Megan Littlefield is a sophomore at Hope Lutheran High School and the daughter of Jeff and Angie Littlefield.
+She has two siblings, Lindsey and Ryan.

 You have free articles remaining.